-Admission to this specialist course is restricted to students enrolled in the MA Philosophy 120 EC, specialisation Philosophy of Law.
+Admission to this course is restricted to students enrolled in the MA Philosophy 120 EC, specialisation Philosophy of Law.

 H.L.A.
 Hart is thought by many to have the greatest legal theorist of the 20th century.
 His reputation rests largely upon what he accomplished in one book, The Concept of Law, first published in 1961.
 In this seminar we will explore the doctrines that Hart put forward in that book and other writings, with specific reference to the criticisms.
 They attracted, some of which attained a celebrity of their own, such as the “Hart-Fuller debate”, the “Hart-Devlin debate”, the “Hart-Dworkin debate”.